stack-of-tasks/ros2_control_bolt/doc/Forward_Position_Bolt.md

     - First, look in the file `bolt_system_position_only` at `DeclareLaunchArgument` line 54 and see the `default_value`.
 Normally, if you haven't changed anything, you'll see `forward_position_controller`, and that's the controller you need to run, it's already running in the file, you just need to `run the file` :

-        - Open a new Terminal, source ros
+        - Open a new Terminal, go to your `Bolt_ws/` workspace and source ROS

         - You can see that the controller is already running: